0xSpaceShard/starknet-devnet/website/versioned_docs/version-0.6.0/api.md

 #### Healthcheck

 To check if a Devnet instance is alive, send an HTTP request `GET /is_alive`.
 If alive, Devnet will reply with a `200 OK` and an appropriate message.
-This is the only special functionality not served as part of JSON-RPC API.
+This is the only special functionality not provided as part of the JSON-RPC API.

 ### WebSocket